FAQ

 If two people agree on the state of Ethereum, they will also agree on the state of Facet.

-While having multiple Facet Nodes might create a perception of increased security because they would independently compute and align on the same state, the actual security of Facet does not rely on the number of Facet Nodes.
+While having multiple Facet nodes might create a perception of increased security because they would independently compute and align on the same state, the actual security of Facet does not rely on the number of Facet nodes.
 This contrasts with proof-of-stake operating models, where more validators equate to greater security.
-With Facet, anyone can independently verify the correctness of the state by running the Facet Node themselves.
+With Facet, anyone can independently verify the correctness of the state by running the Facet node themselves.

 The concept of an "honest operator" is central to Facet's security model.
-As long as there is at least one honest operator running a Facet Node, it is difficult for any malicious party to alter the state without being detected.
+As long as there is at least one honest operator running a Facet node, it is difficult for any malicious party to alter the state without being detected.
 This honest operator can independently verify the state and call out any discrepancies, maintaining the integrity of the system.

 Facet Compute Token (FCT)